Income Protection Explained

 Yes, your income protection can have an impact on state benefits.

-If you are claiming any benefits, such as housing benefit, then they will take your income provided by the insurance into account before calculating any benefit payment.
+If you are claiming any state benefits, such as housing benefit, they will take your income provided by the insurance into account before calculating any benefit payment.

 Is income protection the same as PPI?

 No. We can't stress enough that income protection (IP) is completely separate from payment protection insurance (PPI), despite the similar looking acronyms!

 Is income protection the same as critical illness cover (CIC)?

 There are some similarities between critical illness insurance (CIC) and income protection (IP), but there are three main differences:

 How long until you can claim IP?

-Depending on the policy you set up, your income protection will have a waiting, or offset period.
+It is highly likely that your income protection insurance will have a waiting (or offset/deferred) period.
 During this time, you must rely on other financial support until your IP starts.
 Having a longer waiting period substantially lowers the price of your premiums, but be sensible with the timescale you set.

 How much is income protection each month?

-Income protection typically provides monthly payment into your bank account equal to 65% of your salary.
-The actual figure is far closer to your typical monthly payment, as IP is tax-free.
+Income protection typically provides monthly payments into your bank account equal to 65% of your salary, but the actual figure is far closer to your typical monthly payment, because IP is tax-free.

-At Compare UK Quotes, we scour the UK for some of the best deals.
-Income protection insurance is a very tailored product where quotes from multiple sources are a huge advantage.
-For this reason, we would suggest working through a life insurance advise and broker service.
-We recommend the life insurance brokers at Quick Quote Life Ltd., who can provide you with a whole range of life insurance and related products – including income protection.
+For this reason, we would suggest working through a life insurance advice and broker service, who can provide you with a whole range of life insurance and related products – including income protection insurance.